slerman12/Help-me/Philosophy/Israel-Gaza.md

 ---

-Note: that Bill Maher to Bernie Sanders overton window is pretty radical but you might want to go to Sam Lerman levels just to prove your faith in your literal God.
+Note: that John Stewart to Bernie Sanders overton window is pretty radical but you might want to go to Sam Lerman levels just to prove your faith in your literal God.

 1. In all likelihood, there will be Palestinians in every community willing to distribute the food.
 2. The deliveries can be on a recurring basis, every week to every day.